AnushaSN/AnushaSN/README.md

 - 👋 Hi, I’m @AnushaSN
 - 👀 I’m interested in everything DevOps, solving issues, finding new solutions
-- 🌱 I’m currently working on my certifications
+- 🌱 I’m currently working on my certifications in AWS, CKA
 - 💞️ I’m looking to collaborate on learning, coding, automating
 - 📫 How to reach me linkedin: https://www.linkedin.com/in/anusha-s-natesh/